uccmisl/godash/README.md

 ```
 The evaluate folder contains a number of sub-folders:
 "config" - contains the original configure.json file for these goDASH clients.
 The "terminalPrint" and "debug" setting passed into the script will overwrite the respective "terminalPrint" and "debug" settings in this config file.
-"urls" - contains a list of the possible urls to choose from the five profiles of the AVC and HEVC UHD DASH datasets provided at [DATASETS](https://www.ucc.ie/en/misl/research/datasets/ivid_uhd_dataset/)
+"urls" - contains a list of the possible urls to choose from the five profiles of the AVC and HEVC UHD DASH datasets, provided at [DATASETS](https://www.ucc.ie/en/misl/research/datasets/ivid_uhd_dataset/)

 Once "test_goDASH.py" is run, new folder content is created within the "output" folder
 For each run, the "output" folder will contain a new folder defined by a time stamp